National Union of Students (United Kingdom): Democracy

 The NUS holds national conferences once a year.
 National Conference is the sovereign body of NUS, and is where NUS policy is decided.
 Regional Conferences are run to enhance the representation of members from Scotland, Wales, and Northern Ireland.
 Prior to the 2019 reforms other conferences such as Women's Conference, Lesbian, Gay, Bisexual & Trans Students' Conference (changed as of 2004), Disabled Students' Conference, Black Students' Conference, Mature and Part-Time Students' Conference and the International Students' Conference (created in 2004) were run to enhance the representation of the specific members they included.
 Post-2019 the Women's, LGBT, Trans, Disabled, and Black Students' Conferences have been merged into a single Liberation Conference and the Mature and Part-Time, Postgraduate, and International Students' Conferences are no longer in operation.

 In July 2014, due to the creation of a new NUS London area, the first NUS London conference was held.
 Most of these conferences, and in particular the elections held at them, are contested by factions including Conservative, Labour Students, the Young Liberals, National Campaign Against Fees and Cuts, the Organised Independents, Young Independence, Socialist Students, Socialist Workers' Student Society, Student RESPECT and Liberation Left.
 In addition to these political factions, interest groups such as the Federation of Student Islamic Societies and the Union of Jewish Students are deeply involved in the internal democratic processes of the NUS.

 NUS Services

 The Association for Managers in Students' Unions voted to merge with NUS and NUS Services in 2010.

 TOTUM

 TOTUM, formerly known as NUS Extra, is a discount card which can be purchased by students.
 It is produced by NUS Services in conjunction with NUS, and affiliated students' unions receive a commission on every card sold to their members, however the card is available to all students regardless of whether they are members of an affiliated student union or not.
 TOTUM users are also eligible to apply for a NUS PASS-approved identification card.

 NUS Charitable Services

-NUS has established a new charity to drive improvement in students' unions.
+NUS has established a charity to drive improvement in students' unions.
 It will focus on students' union quality, talent management, equality and diversity, strategic development and turnaround, ethical and environmental work, and fundraising.